Shipping Containers Morph into Trendy Hotels Across the World

-Construction teams also like shipping containers because they can easily develop them off-site as individual modules and assemble them together once they reach the site.
+Construction teams like shipping containers because they can easily develop them off-site as individual modules and assemble them once they reach the site.
 Choosing to go this route saves businesses both money and time.

-Shipping container hotels are found scattered across the world, including in the United States.
-In early 2018, Texas opened their first-ever container hotel in Round Top.
+Shipping container hotels are scattered across the world, including the United States.
+In early 2018, Texas opened their first-ever shipping container hotel in Round Top.
 Each six-unit FlopHouze contains a living space, bathroom, kitchenette, and sleeping area.
 There are also hammocks and firepits set outside each unit for guests to relax and enjoy the gorgeous Texan sunsets.

 The Dock Inn is in the seaport city of Warnemünde, Germany.
 Although the inn is known as a hostel, it offers upscale amenities such as smart TVs and a spa.
 All the rooms at the Dock Inn offer stunning views of the shipyard.

-What’s Next for the Industry?
+What’s Next for the Container Industry?

 The future of shipping container resorts is promising.
 As with most shipping container projects, the possibilities for hotels are endless.
-With more and more companies experimenting with containers, they’ll be popping up on both coasts of the United States and beyond, allowing guests a unique, memorable experience.

 We will continue to see an increase in the usage of shipping containers for green, or sustainable building materials.